WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 In both server and console charts, useCustomizedCert property must be set on "true".

 The "wa_ltpa.xml" file must be placed in the volume that stores all custom liberty configuration (on both server and console charts).

+## Installing Automation Hub integrations

+You can extend Workload Automation with a number of out-of-the-box integrations, or plug-ins.
+Complete documentation for the integrations is available on [Automation Hub](https://www.yourautomationhub.io/).
+Use this procedure to integrate only the integrations you need to automate your business workflows.

+You can also extend Workload Automation with custom plug-ins or integrations that you create.
+For information about creating a custom plug-in and deploying the plug-in see [Workload Automation Lutist Development Kit](https://www.yourautomationhub.io/toolkit) on Automation Hub.

+**Note:** You must perform this procedure before deploying the product components.
+Any changes made post-installation are applied the next time you perform an upgrade.

+By default, your HCL Workload Automation deployment includes a number of integrations that are ready to be used after you deploy the server and console containers.
+The integrations available are defined in a **.properties** file.
+Create and customize the **.properties** file that pertains to your environment to exclude any integrations you do not need.

+To exclude an integration, follow these steps:

+1. Depending on your environment, whether it is a distributed environment or a z/OS environment, create a **.properties** file named **plugins.properties** in the same directory where the docker-compose file resides with the following content:

+		com.hcl.scheduling.agent.kubernetes
+		com.hcl.scheduling.agent.udeploycode
+		com.hcl.wa.plugin.ansible
+		com.hcl.wa.plugin.automationanywherebotrunner
+		com.hcl.wa.plugin.automationanywherebottrader
+		com.hcl.wa.plugin.awscloudformation
+		com.hcl.wa.plugin.awslambda
+		com.hcl.wa.plugin.awssns
+		com.hcl.wa.plugin.awssqs
+		com.hcl.wa.plugin.azureresourcemanager
+		com.hcl.wa.plugin.blueprism
+		com.hcl.wa.plugin.compression
+		com.hcl.wa.plugin.encryption
+		com.hcl.wa.plugin.gcpcloudstorage
+		com.hcl.wa.plugin.gcpdeploymentmanager
+		com.hcl.wa.plugin.jdedwards
+		com.hcl.wa.plugin.obiagent
+		com.hcl.wa.plugin.odiloadplan
+		com.hcl.wa.plugin.oraclehcmdataloader
+		com.hcl.wa.plugin.oracleucm
+		com.hcl.wa.plugin.saphanaxsengine
+		com.hcl.waPlugin.chefbootstrap
+		com.hcl.waPlugin.chefrunlist
+		com.hcl.waPlugin.obirunreport
+		com.hcl.waPlugin.odiscenario
+		com.ibm.scheduling.agent.apachespark
+		com.ibm.scheduling.agent.aws
+		com.ibm.scheduling.agent.azure
+		com.ibm.scheduling.agent.biginsights
+		com.ibm.scheduling.agent.centralizedagentupdate
+		com.ibm.scheduling.agent.cloudant
+		com.ibm.scheduling.agent.cognos
+		com.ibm.scheduling.agent.database
+		com.ibm.scheduling.agent.datastage
+		com.ibm.scheduling.agent.ejb
+		com.ibm.scheduling.agent.filetransfer
+		com.ibm.scheduling.agent.hadoopfs
+		com.ibm.scheduling.agent.hadoopmapreduce
+		com.ibm.scheduling.agent.j2ee
+		com.ibm.scheduling.agent.java
+		com.ibm.scheduling.agent.jobdurationpredictor
+		com.ibm.scheduling.agent.jobmanagement
+		com.ibm.scheduling.agent.jobstreamsubmission
+		com.ibm.scheduling.agent.jsr352javabatch
+		com.ibm.scheduling.agent.mqlight
+		com.ibm.scheduling.agent.mqtt
+		com.ibm.scheduling.agent.mssqljob
+		com.ibm.scheduling.agent.oozie
+		com.ibm.scheduling.agent.openwhisk
+		com.ibm.scheduling.agent.oracleebusiness
+		com.ibm.scheduling.agent.pichannel
+		com.ibm.scheduling.agent.powercenter
+		com.ibm.scheduling.agent.restful
+		com.ibm.scheduling.agent.salesforce
+		com.ibm.scheduling.agent.sapbusinessobjects
+		com.ibm.scheduling.agent.saphanalifecycle
+		com.ibm.scheduling.agent.softlayer
+		com.ibm.scheduling.agent.sterling
+		com.ibm.scheduling.agent.variabletable
+		com.ibm.scheduling.agent.webspheremq
+		com.ibm.scheduling.agent.ws

+4) Delete the lines related to the integrations you do not want to make available in your environment.
+The remaining integrations will be integrated into Workload Automation at deployment time.
+Save your changes to the file.

+   You can always refer back to this readme file and add an integration back into the file in the future.
+The integration becomes available the next time you update the console and server containers.

+5) In the docker-compose.yml file, add the following entry under the volume section of the wa-console component so that it appears as follows:

+		volumes:
+		- wa-console-data:/home/wauser/
+		- ./plugins.properties:/opt/wautils/config/plugins.properties

+6) In the volumes section at the end of the file, add an additional line with "plugins.properties:" so that the section appears as follows:

+		volumes:
+		 wa-db2inst1_home:
+		 wa-server-data:
+		 wa-console-data:
+		 wa-agent-data:
+		 plugins.properties:

+7) Save the changes to the docker-composer.yml file.

+Proceed to deploy the product components.
+After the deployment, you can include jobs related to these integrations when defining your workload.

+## Metrics Monitoring

+Workload Automation exposes a number of metrics to provide you with insight into the state, health, and performance of your environment and infrastructure.
+You can access the product APIs for monitoring and retrieving insightful metrics data.
+The metrics are exposed and can be visualized with tools for displaying application metrics such as, the open source tool Grafana.
+If you use Grafana, you can take advantage of the preconfigured dashboard that is available with the deployment of the Dynamic Workload Console and the server  components.
+For more information about the metrics available, see [Metrics monitoring](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_ref/awsrgmonprom.html).
+In a Docker environment, by default, access to the metrics does not require authentication.
+However, if you want to specify a different user that can access the metrics securely using credentials, modify the prometheus.xml file that you will find automatically created in a Docker environment, adding the additional users.

 ## Supported Docker versions
 This image is officially supported on Docker version 19.xx.xx, or later.